-iOS 12 is released tonight (17 Sept), bringing dozens of cool new features to any iPhone or iPad that can run it.
-In this article we show how to download, install and run the new version of iOS, as well as how to fix any problems.
+iOS 12 is the latest version of Apple's mobile operating system, and brings dozens of new features to any iPhone or iPad that can run it.
+In this article we show how to download, install and run the new version of iOS, as well as how to fix any problems that arise during the installation process.
 (If these prove especially tricky, read What to do if you can't update iOS.)

 How to prepare your iPhone/iPad